twilio/twilio-go/rest/trusthub/v1/docs/TrustProductsApi.md

-Updates a Customer-Profile in an account.
+Updates a Trust Product in an account.

 ### Path Parameters